 Unfortunately…

-In most secondary cleft palate cases, owners will need to wait 3 to 4 months until the pup is old enough to attempt a corrective surgical procedure which is why these owners will likely need to learn how to feed these puppies with a feeding tube bypassing the affected areas.
+In most secondary cleft palate cases, owners must wait 3 to 4 months until the pup is old enough to attempt a corrective surgical procedure.
+These owners will likely need to learn how to feed these puppies with a feeding tube bypassing the affected areas.
+Or your primary veterinarian may elect to place an “esophageal” feeding tube into the neck of the dog so that the owner can add either the mother’s milk or a milk replacer with less difficulty.

 The problem is…